SlavenIvanov/serverless-kitchen-sink/README.md

 ```shell
 sls dynamodb install
 ```
-P.S: If you get a 403 when running above command.
+**P.S:** If you get a 403 when running above command.
 It's a known, pending [issue](https://github.com/99x/serverless-dynamodb-local/issues/209) and the fix is 3 lines of code in edited in `node_modules/dynamodb-localhost` [here](https://github.com/99x/dynamodb-localhost/pull/78/files)

 ### Starting the local server
 1. Run:
 ```shell
 npm run sls-offline
 ```
+2. Import Postman requests from `postman/collection.json`
-2. Call any of the endpoints via Postman(`requests/postman.json`)/Curl
+3. Call the endpoints

 ### Testing
 ```shell